-Patient eligibilty is determined on a case-by-case basis, based on the internal criteria (economic status) as well as through consultation with the prescribing physician.
+Patient eligibility is determined on a case-by-case basis, based on the internal criteria (economic status) as well as through consultation with the prescribing physician.
 The consultation includes a review of the specific case as well as the availability of other means of health care assistance.

-- (d) To whom the products are sent for distribution to the patient: Physician. - (e) The specific forms that have to be completed, if any, to be enrolled in the program, and from whom the forms are obtained:
+(e) The specific forms that have to be completed, if any, to be enrolled in the program, and from whom the forms are obtained: